 From online games to hallway sing-alongs, find more ways to foster resident engagement during this time.

 Telehealth offers convenience and increased connection to physicians.
 Telehealth and telemedicine use technology to offer virtual doctor visits and medical consultations.
 Residents can engage in a video call with a remote physician, and often the onsite nursing aide can assist in the assessment.

 Connect with our team to learn more about changes to telehealth and what Senior Living-specific tech companies are doing to support these changes.

 Remote Workforce Technology

-As much of the country transitions to an at-home, remote workforce during this crisis, having the right computing and technology equipment is critical.
-Monitors, cables, laptops, webcams, printers and more are needed for success during this time.
+As much of the country transitions to an at-home, remote or hybrid workforce, having the right computing and technology equipment is critical.
+Monitors, cables, laptops, webcams, printers and more are needed for success.
 Help your remote workforce continue to contribute at a high level with an array of technology that enables them to work.

 120% increase based on comparison of two four-week periods, one before COVID-19 and one when COVID-19 distancing protocols were in effect.
 Data based on detected falls in 23 communities using the SafelyYou solution.